uccross/ssdbm2019/index.md

 ### Proceedings
 ### Accepted Papers

-**Note:** Conditionally accepted papers are not listed yet.
-We will add them as soon as they are fully accepted.

 #### Mining and Data Analysis ####

 - Lacramioara Mazilu, Norman Paton, Alvaro Fernandes and Martin Koehler. **Dynamap Schema Generation Mapping in the Wild**